surifirstpin/biplus_documentation/docs/README.md

 ## White Labeling

-Bi+ friendly white label solutions gives you an ability to add the interactive reports into your own brand.
-Bi+ application is integrated into current software very easily and allows you to re-brand the dashboards as desired.
+ Bi+ application is integrated into current software very easily and allows you to re-brand there dashboards reports as desired.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg5OTI2OTddfQ==
+eyJoaXN0b3J5IjpbLTUxMzE2MTU3N119
 -->